 The Boeing 777 wide-body is the world’s largest twin-engine jet airliner, first flown in June of 1994.
-Commonly referred to as the ‘Triple Seven,’ the 777 is Boeing’s first fly-by-wire airliner (a electronic system that replaces the conventional manual flight controls of an aircraft) and the first commercial aircraft entirely computer-designed.
+Commonly referred to as the ‘Triple Seven,’ the 777 is Boeing’s first fly-by-wire airliner (an electronic system that replaces the conventional manual flight controls of an aircraft) and the first commercial aircraft entirely computer-designed.
 The aircraft is used on long range flights where the capacity of the much larger 747 is not required.
-Up to 451 people can be carried in some versions of the aircraft, making it an attractive fuel efficient option since it can fly on only two engines.
+Up to 451 people can be carried in some versions of the aircraft, making it an attractive fuel-efficient option since it can fly on only two engines.

 Boeing 777 Facts

 - The Boeing 777 is the world’s largest twinjet.

 - The first Boeing 777 model, the 777-200, entered commercial service with United Airlines in 1995.